rberger247/Mvc5WithAngularJs/README.md

 * uses bundling to load css files for faster load time
 * uses Mvc Html Helper methods to build forms
 * bootstrap for forms
+* MVC GridView with filtering, pagination and bootstrap styling